IBEX-TUDelft/econagents/docs/source/Customizing_Roles.rst

 How Phase Handling Works (High-Level Flow)
 ------------------------------------------

-The handler is how the agent decides *what to do* in a phase, while the prompt is how the agent decides *what to say* when it calls the LLM.
+The handler is how the role decides *what to do* in a phase, while the prompt is what the role sends to the LLM.
 Here's the high-level flow:

 1. **Check Phase Eligibility**
-   If a phase is in the agent's ``task_phases`` (or not in ``excluded_phases``), the agent will attempt to handle it.
+   If a phase is in ``task_phases`` or is not in ``task_phases_excluded``, the role attempts to handle it.

 2. **Resolve a Phase Handler**
-   The agent looks for a **custom handler** for that phase (either via explicitly registered handlers or naming conventions).
+   The role looks for a **custom handler** for that phase, either via explicitly registered handlers or naming conventions.
 If one is found, it executes that handler.
    - If **no custom handler** is found, it falls back to the **default LLM-based handler** (``handle_phase_with_llm``).

 3. **(Default Handler Only) Prompt Resolution**
-   If using the default LLM handler, the agent automatically generates a **system prompt** and a **user prompt** for that phase.
-These prompts are resolved according to the **prompt resolution logic** described below (either from files, methods, or handlers).
+   If using the default LLM handler, the role generates a **system prompt** and a **user prompt** for that phase.
+These prompts are resolved according to the **prompt resolution logic** described below, either from files, methods, or handlers.

 4. **Send Prompts to LLM**
    The default handler then calls the LLM with the resolved prompts.

 5. **Response Parsing**
-   The agent uses the **response parser resolution** to process the LLM output through an explicit parser, naming convention, or the parser supplied by the runtime runtime.
+   The role processes the LLM output through an explicit parser, a naming convention, or the parser supplied by the ``Agent``.

 6. **Return Phase Result**
    The custom or default handler returns the final result for that phase.